Recent News Items

 •• The Shirley Historical Society is raising money to restore a railroad caboose and purchase a motorized rail inspection car.
 The items will be placed near the Shirley railroad depot.
 Donations may be sent to Joan Cupp, P.O.
 Box 407, Shirley, IN 47384.

-•• Our Bits & Pieces page shows many of the local regular meetings and other common information.
+•• Our Bits & Pieces page shows many of the local regular meetings and other useful information for area residents.